Frequently Asked Questions

 Yes.
 You may automatically contribute half of a PFD by answering "Yes" to the UA College Savings Plan question when completing your PFD application.
 All PFD recipients who contribute through this process become eligible for the $25,000 Scholarship Account Giveaway.

 Yes.
 Half of anyone's PFD can be contributed automatically.
-Start by answering "Yes" to question 6 on their PFD application.
+They should start by answering "Yes" on their PFD application.
 When the PFD applicant receives notification from us confirming the upcoming PFD contribution, he or she should send a letter of instruction directing us to place the PFD contribution in the proper account.
 The letter must include the appropriate SSN as well as your account number and portfolio name.
 For each ensuing year a PFD is received, it will automatically be invested in the account unless we receive other instructions.

 You can; however, this transaction may be taxable.
 Your 529 account will be set up with the minor as the account holder and beneficiary, and subsequent changes restricted.